-3. I have read and understand the ACS/PES grading policy on page 15.
+3. I have read and understand the ACS/PES grading policy on page 16.

-4. I have read and understand the Illness/Immunization policy on page 17.
+4. I have read and understand the illness/immunization policy on page 17.

-5. I have read and understand the CNP policy (on page 14) regarding lunch money and understand that my child will only be able to charge 2 meals before being offered the alternative meal should money not be sent to school timely.
-No charges after May 1, 2021.
+5. I have read and understand the CNP policy (on page 13) regarding lunch money and understand that my child will only be able to charge 2 meals before being offered the alternative meal should money not be sent to school timely.
+(You will be notified after the 2nd charged meal) No charges after May 1, 2018!

-6. I have read and understand the transportation practices in place at PES and will work to abide by them for the safety of all children at PES. (on page 26)
+6. I have read and understand the transportation practices in place at PES and will work to abide by them for the safety of all children at PES. (on page 23)

-7. I understand that if I do not want my child photographed for the newspaper or PES and ACS social media, I must write a letter requesting my child be exempt and send that to my child's teacher by August 14, 2020 or upon enrollment (if a new student during enrolling during the year).
+7. I understand that if I do not want my child photographed for the newspaper or PES and ACS social media, I must write a letter requesting my child be exempt and send that to my child's teacher by August 14, 2017 or upon enrollment (if a new student during the year).

-8. I understand and have read the Safe Use of Technology Cell Phone/Smart Watch policy and responsibilities on page 23 and will abide by the ACS policy.
+8. I understand the Safe Use of Technology practices and responsibilities on page 22.